 Primarily a poet, Diana also writes short stories and is the author of many children’s books.
 She’s worked as a journalist, English teacher and a tutor at the University of Bristol, University of the West of England and the Open University.
 She has tutored many creative writing courses for the Arvon Foundation and for a year was writer-in-residence at Dumfries & Galloway Royal Infirmary.

 She is a honorary member of Shore Poets, Edinburgh, and from 2008-2010 she was a Royal Literary Fund Fellow based at Edinburgh University.
-Currently she is co-editor (with Gerry Camridge) of New Writing Scotland.
-She writes the occasional book review for The Spectator.
+From 2015 to 2017 she was co-editor of New Writing Scotland.